15 Must Visit Tokyo Attractions & Travel Guide

 Sanrio Puroland, home of Hello Kitty, My Melody is the 2nd theme park in Japan featuring characters, following Disneyland.

-Located indoor, it is an all-weather park which offers a variety of live performances and attractions.
+Located indoors, it is an all-weather park that offers a variety of live performances and attractions.

 Opening Hours: 09:30 am – 5:00 pm (Check the website for the exact opening time & Closed Day)